uber-go/nilaway/README.md

 # NilAway

+> [!WARNING]
+> NilAway is currently under active development: false positives and breaking changes can happen.
+> We highly appreciate any feedback and contributions!

 NilAway is a static analysis tool that seeks to help developers avoid nil panics in production by catching them at compile time rather than runtime.
 NilAway is similar to the standard [nilness analyzer](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/nilness), however, it employs much more sophisticated and powerful static analysis techniques to track nil flows within a package as well _across_ packages, and report errors providing users with the nilness flows for easier debugging.

 NilAway enjoys three key properties that make it stand out: